data-integrations/wrangler/docs/directives/stemming.md

-# Write as JSON Map
+# NLP - Stemming Bag of Words

 STEMMING directive applies Porter Stemmer for English words.
 Porter Stemmer is one of the best stemmers available in this space.
 It excellently trades-off between